-The waterloo Wellington LHIN was ranked provincially out of 14.
-It weems that we have quite a bit of room for improvement in some areas such as acute management where we ranked 13, reintegration institutional care (rank 8) and prevention (rank 8).
+The Waterloo Wellington LHIN was ranked provincially out of 14 LHINs.
+It seems that we have quite a bit of room for improvement in some areas such as acute management where we ranked 13, reintegration institutional care (rank 8) and prevention (rank 8).

 The Indicators are listed first and our ranking is the number beside it.